Friends Drift Inn Farm Recipes

 5. The mixture will foam a little.
 And oh the smell!
 Just lightly mix the dough together, enough to wet the dry ingredients.
 The dough will be sticky and pull away from sides of the bowl.

-6. Let sit five minutes to let the leavenings work.
+6. Let sit 5 minutes to let the leavening agents work.

 7. Place in loaf pan.
 I kind of plop it in there, smoothing out just enough to make the mixture level.

 8. Bake for about 30 minutes, and then brush the top with remaining butter.
-Bake another fifteen or so minutes, until a toothpick inserted in center comes out clean.
+Bake another 15 minutes, until a toothpick inserted in center comes out clean.

 Some folks remove the loaf to a cooling rack.
-I do sometimes.
-Sometimes I let it cool in the pan for five minutes just to get a little more crust on the bottom.
-It’s really up to you.
+I do occasionally.
+Sometimes I let the bread cool in the pan for 5 minutes just to get a little more crust on the bottom.
+It is really up to you.
 Experiment with different beers, herbs, seasonings and cheeses.
 This recipe is limited only by your imagination.

 This is a good bread for St. Patricks Day or Octoberfest celebrations; hearty and filling.
 I like this bread for open faced meatloaf sandwiches, like the one presented on April 2012 Friends Drift Inn Show on Pike TV Recipes for going on a family picnic.